“…good craftsmanship that requires an Opera that recalls tradition, Tutino guarantees it in a superior way…”

 Il Giornale della Musica

-“Prolonged and enthusiastic applauses have decreed the success of “Miseria e nobiltà” by Marco Tutino, with booklet by Luca Rossi and Fabio Ceresa, loosely based on the 1887 comedy by Eduardo Scarpetta, staged for the first time at the Carlo Felice Theater.
+“Prolonged and enthusiastic applauses have decreed the success of “Miseria e nobiltà” by Marco Tutino, with booklet by Luca Rossi and Wolfgang Haendeler, loosely based on the 1887 comedy by Eduardo Scarpetta, staged for the first time at the Carlo Felice Theater.

 The theater of the story is Naples, in the days of the referendum between monarchy and republic, a city wounded by war that literally struggles to live in.
 In this context misery and nobility are confronted, to the point that the former becomes the second if lived with honesty and pride, while the second becomes the first if interpreted with arrogance and contempt.